- Posted June 23, 2014 by

 I am a sex offender.
 Two years ago, I was convicted of felony criminal sexual conduct for having sexual contact with a young man.
 Him and his family were closer to me than my own.
 The judge sentenced me to a stay of imposition, which means once I complete treatment and probation, my felony becomes a misdemeanor.
 The family declined, from what I understand, to issue an impact statement.
 I have been in treatment for just shy of a year and a half.

-Before my offense, I approached an adult I thought knew what he was doing and told him about the kind of sexual attractions I had- that I was mainly attracted to other males, mostly people under the age of 18.
+Before my offense, I approached an adult who I thought knew what he was doing and told him about the kind of sexual attractions I had- that I was mainly attracted to other males, mostly people under the age of 18.
 He had me see a counselor, who refused to help me and referred me to someone else.
 The end result was that I was told to undergo an evaluation by calling a number, which told me that the evaluation was for sex offenders and would probably lead to jail time, cost $1500, and wasn't covered by insurance.
 Needless to say, because I had not done anything at that point, I felt hurt, betrayed, and shocked.
 I gave up the idea that there was any hope for the problem, which I now understand to be pedophilia, which is an attraction to prepubescent children which causes significant distress to the pedophile.

 Knowing my actions were preventable means that a lot of sexual abuse of children is likely preventable, with the right education and interventions.
 The only problem is, there is next to no information available for what kind of help is available for pedophiles- only those who have offended sexually.
 In other words, there is no knowledge of help until someone either abuses a child or consumes- and gets caught with- child pornography.
 I knew when I was in high school that I was attracted to children.
 I know others who knew they were attracted to children in middle school.
 So what would happen if we included information in sex ed about getting help for unwanted attractions?
 What if we started spreading the message that unwanted attractions can be managed in a safe way?